Complementary and alternative therapy research

 The Arix trial is a phase III trial testing whether group acupuncture can help with a dry mouth.
 It is for people who have a dry mouth due to radiotherapy for head and neck cancer.
 People in the trial have acupuncture treatment in a group setting.
 They also have information about other ways of coping with a dry mouth.
 The study is looking at whether the acupuncture makes people produce more saliva and whether it helps them to feel better.

-You can read about the Arix study on the UK Clinical Research Network website.
+You can read about the Arix study on the UK Clinical Trials Gateway website.

 The DietCompLyf study aims to find out if diet, complementary therapies and lifestyle factors have an effect on breast cancer survival.
 Breast cancer survival rates vary from country to country and researchers think this may be due to differences in diet and lifestyle.
 This study wants to find out how a group of chemicals found in plants, called phytoestrogens, affect survival after breast cancer.
 It also wants to find out whether having a healthy lifestyle and using complementary therapies could help to improve survival in people with breast cancer.